withparadox2/withparadox2.github.io/_posts/2020-06-04-adapt-to-new-api-of-slowly.md

 `genOTP` accepts an object containing two keys, one is `timestam`, another one is `uid`.

-Before going more, the structure of a module needs to be explainded a little.
+Before going further, the structure of a module needs to be explainded a little.
 Each module is defined in a factory function passed along with another two parameters——an integer and an array——as arguments to a function `_d`.
 The second parameter, i.e. the integer, indicates the index of the module, and the third parameter is an array of index of module it depends on.

 ```javascript
 __d(function(g,r,i,a,m,e,d){